thomasokken/free42/ppcskins/README.txt

   Keycodes in the range 1..37 correspond to actual calculator keys; keycodes 38..255 can be used to define "macro" keys.
 For each such keycode, there must be a corresponding "Macro:" line in the layout file.
+  You may specify two keycodes (two numbers separated by a comma); if you do, the first is used when the calculator's shift (indicated by the shift annunciator) is inactive, and the second is used when the calculator's shift is active.
+This feature allows you to have a key's shifted function be something different than it is on the original HP-42S keyboard.
 Macro: for keys with keycodes in the range 38..255, this defines the sequence of HP-42S keys (keycodes 1..37) that is to be pressed; arguments are: keycode, followed by zero or more keycodes in the range 1..37.
 See below for